Communications¶

 The Communications section focuses on radio communication systems used in CubeSats, including transceivers, antennas, modulation schemes, and ground station interfaces.
 It covers both UHF/VHF amateur radio systems and higher-bandwidth S-band and X-band setups.
 Optical communication is not yet common in CubeSats, but emerging concepts will be added here as they develop.

-Radio Frequency Communications (RF)¶
+Radio Frequency Communications (RF) Overview¶

 CubeSats typically employ RF communication for uplink (commands) and downlink (beacon, telemetry and payload data), operating in both amateur and licensed frequency bands.
 TT&C is a commonly used abbreviation: